FREE TESTS

 • Etc.

-• Problem/Solution: You discuss a problem and propose a solution.
+• Problem/solution: You discuss a problem and propose a solution.

-• Order of Importance: You discuss related ideas beginning with the one you believe is most important.
+• Order of importance: You discuss related ideas beginning with the one you believe is most important.

 Also, take a moment to review the nonfiction text structure we covered earlier in this guide.
 Those are also ways that writers can logically organize their thoughts.